Heart & Vascular Institute at St. Anthony's

 This group is for survivors of strokes and their family and friends.
 The presenters are survivors and caregivers.
 The group meets the first and third Wednesday from 11 a.m. to noon in the Acute Rehab Unit dining room.
 This is an excellent avenue for persons trying to understand the effects of stroke.
 It features an informational panel for new stroke survivors to meet with experienced stroke survivors and provides an opportunity to discuss questions and concerns.
 Call 314-525-4561 for information.

 This is a stroke education program for patients in the Acute Rehabilitation Unit.
-The program is offered every week from 4 to 5 p.m.
-Monday through Friday on the Acute Rehab Unit.
-It is taught by rehabilitation professionals and is open to community members, patients and family members.
-Call the Starting Now program coordinator at 314-525-3432 for information.
+The program is offered every Thursday at 3:30 p.m. on the Acute Rehab Unit.
+It is taught by rehabilitation professionals and is open to patients, family members and friends.
 Topics include: